Hauteclere/duckdb_example/README.md

 # Example "One-Off" DuckDB Data Analysis Project

 > [!CAUTION]
-> Some of the below termainal commands assume Mac/Linux.
+> Some of the below terminal commands assume Mac/Linux.
 Translation to Windows OS should be a piece of cake.

 **[🔗 Example code here](./example.ipynb).**